-The instructional lessons for each unit at the Preschool level contain a consistent format for identified early learning skills in reading, writing and math.
-It is essential that teachers assess their students’ current abilities and plan instructional tasks that differentiate for maximum participation and learning within each of these lessons.
-These tips are designed to provide instructional ideas that will enable teachers to meet the needs of each student in the classroom, regardless of ability level.
+The instructional lessons for each unit at the Preschool level contain a consistent format for identified early learning skills in reading, writing, and math.
+It is essential that service providers assess their student's current abilities and plan instructional tasks that differentiate for maximum participation and learning within each of these lessons.
+These tips are designed to provide instructional ideas that will enable service providers to meet the needs of each student in the classroom, regardless of ability level.

 Access the Instructional Tips document in the Teacher Reference Materials > Instructional Guides.

-Two general types of books are provided at the Preschool level including Leveled books and Easy Read books.
+Two general types of books are provided at the Preschool level - Leveled books and Easy Read books.

 Leveled books are presented in three beginning levels as are defined in typical leveling of books.
 The highest level (D or C) contains more text and information.
 The second level (A or B) presents a predictable format.
 The lowest level (aa) is a captioned book format.
 Easy Read books will contain more of a storyline introducing characters and setting.
 The Easy Read book has no assigned level.

 Following each book reading activity is a Go Along activity.
 These lessons extend understanding and meaning from the books.
-Integration of reading, writing and/or math may be addressed.
+The integration of reading, writing, and/or math may be addressed.

 Two general types of books are provided at the Preschool level include Leveled books and Easy Read books (Lessons 1 & 3).
 Leveled books in Lesson 1 are easy for students to read and make predictions about what words will come next.
 The lesson contains three levels of the same book, each generally not above a Level D.